AI agent chatbot

 Create a client-side React component that renders the Tiptap Editor with collaboration support and a simple chat UI.
 This component leverages the useChat hook from the Vercel AI SDK to call the API endpoint and manage the chat conversation.

-First, create a server action to generate a JWT for Tiptap Cloud collaboration.
+First, create a server function to generate a JWT for Tiptap Cloud collaboration.
 This function creates a secure JWT that authorizes the client to access a specific document in Tiptap Cloud's collaboration service.

 'use server'